diegomais/rocketbox/packages/web/README.md

-# Challenge 09.
-Meetapp Front-end
+# Meetapp Front-end

 > “Change you and everything else will change naturally”!

-In this challenge was built the front-end with ReactJS of Meetapp that use the API developed during the challenges of the [second](https://github.com/diegomais/rocketseat-bootcamp-gostack-challenge-02-starting-backend-meetapp ) and [third](https://github.com/diegomais/rocketseat-bootcamp-gostack-challenge-03-continuing-backend-meetapp) module of Node.js.
+In this challenge was built the front-end with ReactJS of Meetapp that use the API developed in this [repository](https://github.com/diegomais/meetapp-backend).

 Created an application from scratch using create-react-app and configured linting tools, [Reactotron](https://github.com/infinitered/reactotron), [Redux](https://www.github.com/reduxjs/redux) and [Redux Saga](https://github.com/redux-saga/redux-saga).